Schuster Line

-The Schuster Line (Schuster-Linn, Schusterlinie) was a line of barriers and barricades erected by the Luxembourg government along its borders with Germany and France shortly before World War II.
+The Schuster Line (Schuster-Linn, Schusterlinie) was a system of barriers and barricades erected by the Luxembourg government along its borders with Germany and France shortly before World War II.
 The line was named after Joseph Schuster, Luxembourg's chief engineer of bridges and highways, who was responsible for its construction.

-The Schuster Line consisted of 41 sets of concrete blocks and iron gates, 18 bridgeblocks on the German border and five roadblocks on the French border.
-The roadblocks were set up a mile inland in a zigzag pattern, covered by barbed wire entanglements on either side.
-Nine radio outposts were erected along the German border, with a central receiving station in the St Espirit barracks in the capital.
+The Schuster Line consisted of 41 sets of concrete blocks and iron gates, including 18 bridge barriers along the German border and five roadblocks on the French border.
+These obstacles were typically positioned some distance inland in a zigzag arrangement and reinforced with barbed wire entanglements on either side.
+Nine radio outposts were established along the German border, with a central receiving station located at the St Espirit barracks in Luxembourg City.

-The line failed to significantly slow the German advance during the invasion of Luxembourg on 10 May 1940.
-The iron gates were knocked down and ramps were built over the concrete blockades to drive over them; some were blown up.
+The line failed to significantly delay the German advance during the invasion of Luxembourg on 10 May 1940.
+The iron gates were torn down and ramps were constructed over the concrete barriers to allow vehicles to pass; in some cases, the obstacles were destroyed by explosives.